 Continuing our best selling series on the Fundamental production techniques for dance producers comes Fundamental: Vocals.

-We don't all have access to specialised vocal booths with top flight studio equipment so what's the point of creating a vocal tutorial around them?
-For F5, we left our studios and went out into the field to show how, with some prior knowledge and a modest budget, its perfectly possible to capture hit vocals in a dance hall or even a small bedroom.
+We don’t all have access to specialized vocal booths with top-flight studio equipment so what’s the point of creating a vocal tutorial around them?
+For this tutorial we left our studios and went out into the field to show how, with some prior knowledge and a modest budget, its perfectly possible for you to capture hit vocals in a dance hall or even a small bedroom.

-Running close to 6 hours of video we begin with an introduction to electronics and microphone technology where we examine the different styles of microphone alongside the different pick-up patterns and discuss which is commonly best to choose for any given situation.
-We then move on to cover pre-amps, pop filters, mic placement, sound cancellation, cats cradles, baffles and the use of reflexion filters.
+You will start with an introduction to electronics and microphone technology where you will learn about the different styles of microphone alongside the different pick-up patterns and discuss which is commonly best to choose for any given situation.
+You will then move on to cover pre-amps, pop filters, mic placement, sound cancellation, cats cradles, baffles and the use of reflexion filters.

 Finally, using some modest equipment we go on location to record two session singers; one in their home bedroom and another in a dance hall environment.
 We show how to position the microphone, pop filters, baffles, and reflexion filters based on the room to receive the best vocal response.
 With these vocals recorded we then return to the studio and show how to tune, edit, effect and process them into our example track to produce the finished article.

 Fundamental 5 also includes complete plans in PDF format for constructing the same baffle system we use in the tutorial.